A more sustainable approach to industrial water management

 Try out our assessment tool

 To give you an indication of whether FO is the right choice for your (or your client's) process, we have designed this simple online assessment.
 You answer a few questions and learn whether FO is right for your treatment process.
-Of course, there are many variables when it comes to industrial wastewater management, so it will only serve as a guideline.

 Very high rejection rates significantly increase permeate water quality - for a more sustainable reuse of water and lower disposal costs.